-Instagram Architecture – How Does It Store & Search Billions of Images
+Instagram Architecture & Database – How Does It Store & Search Billions of Images

 Instagram is the most popular photo-oriented social network on the planet today.
-With a user base of over a billion, it has become the first choice for businesses to run their marketing campaigns on.
+With over a billion users, it has become the first choice for businesses to run their marketing campaigns on.

-This write-up is a deep dive into its platform architecture.
-What technologies does it use on the backend?
-How does it store such a crazy number of images been uploaded every second?
+This write-up is a deep dive into its platform architecture & addresses questions like what technologies does it use on the backend?
+What are the databases that the platform leverages?
+How does it store billions of photos serving millions of QPS queries per second?
 How does it search for content in the massive data it has?
 Let’s find out.

 1. What Technology Does Instagram Use on the Backend?